alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 CAMS for Culture, Automation, Metrics, and Sharing.
 Jez Humble later expanded this acronym to CALMS by adding Lean continuous improvement.

-Now I define DevOps simply as “optimizing human performance and experience operating software, with software, and with humans.”
-I don’t want to put words in anyone’s mouth, but that seems like a great way to describe SRE as well.
+Now I define DevOps simply as "optimizing human performance and experience operating software, with software, and with humans."
+I don't want to put words in anyone's mouth, but that seems like a great way to describe SRE as well.

 # Foreword III